dertder25t-png/FocusDeck/PAKE_FIX_QUICK_REFERENCE.md

 - ✅ Login flow succeeds after registration
 - ✅ Tokens are correctly issued

+## Migration & Upgrade

+If you are upgrading an existing deployment, the server includes a migration and a one-time startup backfill that will populate `PakeCredentials.SaltBase64` from `KdfParametersJson` for legacy users.
+This ensures `LoginStart` provides a valid `saltBase64` even if the DB column was previously empty.

+Check server logs for: `Backfilling {Count} PAKE credential(s) with salt from KDF metadata` to confirm backfill ran.

 ## Impact
 Your users can now:
 1. ✅ Create accounts via mobile/web apps